-I found that there are various reasons why a person may have intestinal permeability.
-Gluten, the protein found in wheat products, has become a well-known producer of intestinal permeability, and many individuals with autoimmune conditions have been able to find relief in symptoms by following a gluten-free diet, the Paleo diet, or another elimination diet such as the Autoimmune Paleo diet (AIP).
+Gluten, which is the protein found in wheat products, has become a well-known cause of intestinal permeability, and many individuals with autoimmune conditions have been able to find relief in symptoms by following a gluten-free diet, the Paleo diet, or another elimination diet such as the Autoimmune Paleo diet (AIP).
 Some people have even seen a complete remission in their autoimmune condition after removing gluten from their diet.

-People with autoimmunity have been found to have lower amounts of the probiotic bacteria Lactobacillus and Bifidus, and higher amounts of the opportunistic E. coli and Proteus bacteria.
+A gut may also be more permeable due to an imbalance of probiotic (good) vs. opportunistic (bad) gut bacteria, also known as dysbiosis.
 E. coli and Proteus bacterial species are often referred to as “opportunistic pathogens” because they only become pathogenic when the opportunity is just right.
-If they are outnumbered by probiotic bacteria, they behave like good citizens of the gut and may add value, but in times where they outnumber the probiotics, they may start to damage the gut wall, leading to intestinal permeability.
+If they are outnumbered by probiotic bacteria, they behave like good citizens of the gut and may add value.
+When they outnumber the probiotics, they may start to bore into the gut wall, leading to intestinal permeability.

-I’ve seen this pattern of low levels of probiotic bacteria with high levels of opportunistic bacteria on my lab tests as well as the tests of many clients with Hashimoto’s that have had the GI Effects Gastrointestinal Function Comprehensive Profile – METAMETRIX KIT test that quantifies the microbial flora.
-(You can have your functional medicine doctor order this test for you, or you can self-order the METAMETRIX KIT or GI-MAP.)
+People with autoimmunity have been found to have lower amounts of the probiotic bacteria Lactobacillus and Bifidus, and higher amounts of the opportunistic E. coli and Proteus bacteria.
+I’ve seen this pattern of low levels of probiotic bacteria with high levels of opportunistic bacteria on my lab tests, as well as the tests of many clients with Hashimoto’s that have had stool testing to quantify microbial flora.
+(You can have your functional medicine doctor order this test for you, or you can self-order the GI-MAP or GI Effects test.)

 Thus, one of the very first recommendations I make for EVERYONE with Hashimoto’s is to be sure to get enough probiotics on board.